T-Systems-MMS/puppet-secc_nrpe/README.md

     * '/etc/nagios/nrpe.cfg'
     * '/etc/sudoers.d/nrpe'
 1. Packages
-    * 'nrpe' (EPEL Repo hast to be installed.
+    * 'nrpe' (EPEL Repo has to be installed.
 Default for reponame is 'epel'.)
     * 'nagios-plugins-nrpe' (check_nrpe -> Test of SSL handshake)
 1. Services
     * 'nrpe' (The service will be restarted on configuration changes.)